 Providing urban high school athletes with a stable residential environment while engaging their family, school, and community as a supportive network.

-Our region currently has 13 affordable and available rental homes per 100 households, down from 17 in 2018 where Orlando was tied for second worst housing with Los Angeles.
+Our region currently has 13 affordable and available rental homes per 100 households in need, down from 17 in 2018 where Orlando was tied for second-worst housing with Los Angeles.
 National Low Income Housing Coalition (NLIHC) analyzed data from the American Communities Survey juxtaposed with the Area Median Income to determine the affordability gap in all 50 states and major metropolitan areas.

-Orange County Public School (OCPS) as of June, 2018 there were 3,491 high schools—9th– 12th grade students homeless.
+Orange County Public School (OCPS) as of June 2018 there were 3,491 homeless high school students in 9th - 12th grades. homeless.
 Many are not recorded.
 For more information shimbrg.ufl.edu

 Reduce high school and unstable athletes in the community while stabilizing the families.